Toward Mixed Analog-Digital Quantum Signal Processing: Quantum AD/DA Conversion and the Fourier Transform: Quantum AD/DA Conversion: Sampling and Interpolation of Quantum Data

 \subsection{Quantum AD/DA Conversion: Hybrid Single-Variable QSP}

 Our first quantum AD/DA conversion protocol employs hybrid single-variable QSP.
-For this protocol, it would be ideal for the oscillator basis states $|x , \Delta \rangle_O$ to be position eigenstates $|q\rangle_O$, with eigenvalues $q=x\Delta$ at integer multiples of the spacing parameter.
+For this protocol, it would be ideal for the oscillator basis states $|x , \Delta \rangle_O$ to be infinitely localized, which would simplify analysis and the transfer of states.
+Equivalently, this would correspond to a position eigenstate $|q\rangle_O$, with eigenvalues $q=x\Delta$ at integer multiples of the spacing parameter.
 Realistically however, an exact position eigenstate is un-normaliazable and cannot be prepared, so we instead take our basis states to be Gaussians of width $\sigma \ll \Delta$ centered around $x \Delta$:

 which reduces to a position eigenstate as $\sigma \rightarrow 0$.
 These states are nearly orthonormal for small $\sigma/\Delta$: